 A collective permanent education and training (hereinafter PE) programme for the members of the Supervisory Board is in place.
-In structuring the PE programme, the following main themes are taken into account (i) developments at the bank and in the financial sector; (ii) corporate governance in general and in the financial sector; (iii) duty of care towards customers; (iv) integrity; (v) risk management; (vi) financial reporting, and (vii) audits.
+The PE programme may cover, among other topics, general financial, social, legal, (geo)political and environmental affairs, financial and non-financial reporting by the Company, any specific aspects that are unique to the Company, its business activities and the financial sector, the Company's culture, the relationship with internal and external stakeholders, corporate governance in general and in the financial sector in particular, the duty of care towards the client, integrity, risk management and technological risks and opportunities.
 The programme is structured around ING Bank's key strategic priorities and is approved and executed on an annual basis.
 It provides for collective Supervisory Board PE knowledge/education sessions on at least a quarterly basis.
 These may also be in the form of so-called deep dives or thematic sessions.
 Thought leaders and experts are invited to speak on various topics.
 As part of their annual self-evaluation, Supervisory Board members may also request further training or education on specific topics for inclusion in the following year's PE programme.

 Furthermore, each Supervisory Board member follows a tailor-made introduction programme after their appointment to become familiar with ING Bank, its stakeholders and context, particular topics and their role as a Supervisory Board member.
-Details about the most relevant topics that were discussed at the 2023 Supervisory Board knowledge/educational sessions can be found in section 'Supervisory Board report' of the Annual Report 2023.
+Details about the most relevant topics that were discussed at the 2024 Supervisory Board knowledge/educational sessions can be found in section 'Supervisory Board report' of the Annual Report 2024.